FrancescoFaddaAcademic/ComputationalBiophysicsExercises/HPModel/README.md

     return buffer[1:extensions_count]
 end
 ```
-This function extends a path avoiding self intersection, in the source file you can find a function with the same name that extends `States` using the informtion contained in the occupation matrix
+This function extends a path avoiding self intersection, in the source file you can find a function with the same name that extends `States` using the informtion contained in the occupation matrix, this naive approach simply compares the new vertex position to all the others and rejects the extension if there is a collision.

 #### Equivalence of Paths
 ```julia